Schedule GitHub Pages rebuild with GitHub Actions

 The problem

-The scheduled blogging works great, but one problem is that GitHub only rebuilds my website when I push.
-This means that I have to do a new git push for a future post to be published.
+Scheduled blogging works great, but one problem is that GitHub only rebuilds my website when I push.
+This means that I have to do a new git push to publish new content.

-So even though Jekyll lets me create a bunch of future posts in advance, I still had to perform a manual push for any new content to show up on the website.
+So even if Jekyll lets me create future posts in advance, I still have to do a manual push for new content to show up on the website.

 Setting up GitHub Actions

-By setting up a scheduled GitHub Actions workflow with Curl and a cron job, you can trigger GitHub Pages to rebuild any time you like.
+By setting up a scheduled GitHub Actions workflow with Curl and a cron job, we can trigger GitHub Pages to rebuild any time we like.

 To make this work, first create a .github folder in the root, then add a workflows folder to that folder and a .yml file that you name after your workflow.